reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ```

-`{!reach} g` is being applied as if it were a function, although we really intended
+`{!rsh} g` is being applied as if it were a function, although we really intended
-on calling `{!reach} f`.
+on calling `{!rsh} f`.
 This can be fixed by ensuring we call a function:

 ```reach
 const f = () => 2;